pouloghost/pseudo-gpt/prompts/known_tricks/cluster_and_summary.md

 # Cluster and Summary
-A two step map-reduce process for extract summary for seperate items such as exam questions.
+A two step map-reduce process for extracting summary of seperate items such as exam questions.

 p.s.
 Also a demonstration of array declaration.